ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 - If all transparency logs behave honestly, then users observe a globally consistent view of the data associated with each label.
-- If any transparency log behaves dishonestly such that the prior guarantee is not met, this will be detected in a timely manner by background monitoring or out-of-band communication.
+- If any transparency log behaves dishonestly, this will be detected in a timely manner by background monitoring or out-of-band communication.

 ## Gradual Migration